Rekroma/Rekroma/README.md

 # 💫 About Me:
 Unsuspecting victim who got dragged in the dark depths of coding in 2024. <br>
-If you want to join me on my coding journey, add me on discord :) <br>
 "You are like a git conflict in human form"<br>~ ChatGPT
 <br>